 The CFAS/CFAR Community Action Board's mission is to encourage communication and to build trustworthy collaborations between UW CFAS/CFAR researchers and community members and community-based organizations to enhance local, national, and international prevention, treatment, and education activities.

-Specific goals of the CAB are to:
+Specific goals of the CAB

 - Make HIV/STD research more transparent and useful by engaging CAB members to help develop improved and targeted information dissemination to the community.